section-engineering-education/engineering-education/content/articles/mocking-with-junit-and-mockito-the-why-and-how/index.md

 # Mocking with JUnit and Mockito - The Why and How
-The idea of unit testing is that we want to verify that our code works regardless of its dependencies.
-Let us imagine we want to write a mock test for a service that depends on a database for processing orders.
+The essence of unit testing is to verify that our code works regardless of its dependencies.
+Imagine that we want to write a mock test for a service that depends on a database for processing orders.
-Instead of having to build a database before testing our service, we can utilize the concept of mocking.
-The idea of mocking revolves around creating test doubles that mock the behaviour of external dependencies in a system.
-In our scenario, we can create a test double (generally known as a mock) of our database and then specify the behaviours of our test doubles.
+In order to test our service, we can use a mock implementation of our database instead of having to use an actual database.
+This is possible since we know how an actual database behaves given certain scenarios.
 Mocking enables us to test code independent of its dependencies, helping us achieve introspection and code isolation.

 Our system under testing will be the service class of a Hostel Management System built with:
 * Java